Fortune's Lover: A Book of Tarot Poems

 Fortune's Lover: A Book of Tarot Poems is a small 42-page book that uses poetry to express the energy of tarot.
 The poems use the major arcana cards for inspiration.

-Book - Published by A Midsummer Night's Press
+By Rachel Pollack · Book · Published by A Midsummer Night's Press

 Review by Bonnie Cehovet

 I have long admired the work of Rachel Pollack (“78 Degrees of Wisdom”, “The Body of the Goddess”, “Tarot of Perfection” and “The Shining Tribe Tarot”, amongst others).
 It is thoughtful, allows any boundaries there are to form themselves, and encourages participation and growth.
 I also want to add kudos to the publisher, for recognizing the wisdom in this small (42 page) book, and being willing to offer it to the world.

 The use of poetry to express the energy of the Tarot goes back to the Renaissance, and is a very unique, and personal, way of expressing how the cards work.
 Fortune’s Lover is not meant to act as a study guide for the archetypes – it works with the Tarot, using cards from the Major Arcana as a place to begin each poem, which then spirals out into whatever it was meant to be.

 The Fool speaks of a study group – the type of study group that we have all attended from time to time.
 What it morphs into is a lady sprinting across five busy lanes of New York traffic to catch her Fool’s Chariot, the Chariot that will take her on a quiet ride to the Emperor’s train.